Vocova

 PricingBlog

-Jan 20, 2026·Updated Apr 27, 2026·13 min read·
+By Jimmy H·Jan 20, 2026·Updated Jun 27, 2026·15 min read·

 best-offree-toolstranscription-toolssubtitles

 The best free transcription tool depends on the job.
 For a short audio or video file, use a web tool that lets you upload and export text without setup.
 For online videos, choose a tool that can import a public URL instead of forcing you to download the video first.
 For subtitles, make sure the free plan can produce SRT or VTT.
-For multilingual work, check both transcription languages and translation export, because many "free" tools handle only English or block export behind a paid plan.
+For multilingual work, check both transcription languages and translation export, because many "free" tools handle only a few languages or block export behind a paid plan.

-Here is the practical short list:
+Here is the practical short list, by job:

 Quick comparison

-ToolBest free useFree limits to checkLanguagesURL importFree exportPaid upgrade pressure
+ToolBest free useFree limits to checkLanguages (free)URL importFree exportPaid upgrade pressure

-Otter.aiShort English-first meetings and live notes300 minutes/month, 30 minutes per transcription, 3 lifetime file importsMeeting-focused language coverageNo general public-video URL importBasic transcript accessLonger files, more imports, team features, and export workflows
+Otter.aiShort English-first meetings and live notes300 min/month, 30 min per conversation, 3 lifetime file imports6 on Basic (EN, ES, FR, DE, JA, ZH)NoMP3, TXTLonger files, more imports, team features, export workflows

 Free plan details: